s-case/s-case/scase-wp3-nlp-parser/README.md

 ## Main classes

 This section describes the main classes for running and (re-)training the semantic analysis model used for extracting SE artifacts from text.
+Note that it is recommended to use compile the module using `maven clean compile assembly:single` to produce a single JAR file that contains all dependencies.

 ### Running the pipeline

 There are two ways in which the pipeline can be applied to process and semantically analyse software requirements expressed as natural language text: (1) as a standalone application from the command line, (2) via a Java class that provides static utility methods.

-(1) If all project dependencies are installed, the full pipeline can be invoked using the following command:
+(1) If all project dependencies are in the CLASSPATH, the full pipeline can be invoked using the following command:

 `java -Xmx4g -cp <CLASSPATH> uk.ac.ed.inf.srl.CompletePipeline eng -tokenize -lemma models/lemma-train-eng.model -tagger models/tagger-train-eng.model -parser models/parse-train-eng.model -srl models/s-case.model [-printANN|-printRDF] -test <TEXTFILE> -out <OUTPUTFILE>`

 Note that all `.model` files are statistical classification models that have been trained on corpora with syntactic and semantic annotations.
-The corpora are based on newswire text and a collection of requirements, respectively.
+These corpora are based on newswire text and a collection of requirements, respectively.

 (2) Alternatively, the following class and methods can be used to setup and query a static instance of the pipeline: